On C List of Movie Reviews

 In other words, The Chase should've been Marlon Brando's picture, and he's darned capable of carrying the cast.

-whose acting abilities have the depth of a shot glass.
-Jane Fonda has never been a good actress to start with, having ridden
+with acting abilities equivalent to the depth of a shot glass.
+Jane Fonda has never been a good thespian to begin with, having ridden

 on the coattails of her famous father ever since she was born.
 Before carving fame in his own way years later, Robert